tsljgj/15-418-Project/README.md

 ...
 ```

-- First line: number of nodes and edges
-- Each subsequent line: a pair of nodes representing an edge, with an optional weight
-- If weight is omitted, it defaults to 1.0
+Weight defaults to 1.0 if omitted, and the graph is undirected.
-- The graph is treated as undirected